Gluesticks Blog

 Nutrition

-Everything you love about blueberry crumb pie, baked in a sheet pan!
-One blueberry slab pie easily yields 18-24 slices, perfect for sharing with friends.
+Everything you love about pecan pie, baked in a sheet pan!
+One pecan slab pie easily yields 18-24 slices, perfect for sharing with friends.

-Blueberry slab pie is absolutely delicious.
-It’s sturdy enough to pick up a slice with your hands, although I prefer eating it with a fork.
-Slab pie is easier to serve than a regular pie and stays fresh for up to three days, so it makes great leftovers.
-Slab pie is the ultimate comfort dessert.
+Pecan slab pie is absolutely delicious.
+Once completely cool, it’s sturdy enough to pick up a slice with your hands, although I prefer eating it with a fork.
+Slab pie is easier to serve than a regular pie and stays fresh for days, making it the ultimate comfort dessert.
+My husband declared this the best pecan pie he's ever had.
+I hope you enjoy it too!

 Why I Like This Recipe